influxdata/telegraf/docs/CONFIGURATION.md

   The type of buffer to use for telegraf output plugins.
 Supported modes are `memory`, the default and original buffer type, and `disk`, an experimental disk-backed buffer which will serialize all metrics to disk as needed to improve data durability and reduce the chance for data loss.
+This is only supported at the agent level.

+- **buffer_directory**:
+  The directory to use when in `disk` buffer mode.
+Each output plugin will make another subdirectory in this directory with the output plugin's name.

 ## Plugins